andreasmhallberg/readingnotes/Myhill, 2014. The Effect of Diglossia on Literacy in Arabic and Other Languages.md

 - Arab spending on education in % of GDP above average.
 200

-- Sovjet language policy: all dialects have written language - resulting in high literacy rates.
+- Soviet language policy: all dialects have written language - resulting in high literacy rates.
 207

 - Diglossia as scale.
 209